rails/rails/guides/source/association_basics.md

     => ["Author must exist"]
     ```

-Active Record provides the `:inverse_of` option so you can explicitly declare bi-directional associations:
+To resolve these issues, you can explicitly declare bi-directional associations using the `:inverse_of` option:

 ```ruby
 class Author < ApplicationRecord